GIS

 Raster

-Most common packages today are sf
+Most common packages today are sf and terra respectively

-: simple features is an open standard endorsed by the Open Geospatial Consortium.
+sf: simple features is an open standard endorsed by the Open Geospatial Consortium.

 library(tidyverse)